Explainer: How the next WTO chief will be chosen and the task ahead

-GENEVA/BRUSSELS (Reuters) - Eight candidates from Mexico to Moldova are bidding to become the next director-general of the World Trade Organization to replace Robert Azevedo, who steps down at the end of August.
+GENEVA/BRUSSELS (Reuters) - Eight candidates from Mexico to Moldova are bidding to become the next director-general of the World Trade Organization to replace Roberto Azevedo, who steps down at the end of August.

 The next chief would broker international trade talks in the face of widening U.S.-China conflict, protectionism increased by the COVID-19 pandemic and pressure to reform trade rules.

-U.S. President Donald Trump’s “America First” policies have upended the global trading order and presented an existential threat to the WTO, which the president has described as “broken” and “horrible”.
+U.S. President Donald Trump’s “America First” policies have upended the global trading order and presented an existential threat to the WTO.
+Trump has called the institution “broken” and “horrible”.
 Washington has blocked appointments to the WTO’s Appellate Body that settles trade disputes, which now no longer has the minimum number of judges to convene.

 HOW THE DIRECTOR-GENERAL IS CHOSEN

-The next phase involves whittling down the field, most likely first to five, then two before a final decision is taken.
+The next phase involves whittling down the field, initially to five then two, before a final decision is taken.

 The WTO is a members-driven organisation with decisions reached by consensus among 164 countries.
 Three WTO ambassadors who chair leading committees will lead the process, seeking to establish which candidates have the widest support.

 In so-called “confessionals”, members will tell this “troika” their preferences, without ranking them and without vetoes in a process expected to last two months.
+The first phase will be on Sept 7-16.
 Voting on the next director-general is seen only as a last resort if consensus cannot be reached.

 The process does not always work smoothly.
 In 1999, former New Zealand prime minister Mike Moore and Thailand’s Supachai Panitchpakdi divided WTO members, with a compromise finally found to give each a term, shortened to three years from four.

-Because Azevedo’s term will finish before his replacement takes office, members must also agree on a temporary caretaker director-general from among four of his deputies.
+Azevedo’s term will finish before his replacement takes office, but WTO members failed to agree on a temporary caretaker director-general, meaning the four deputies will stay on in their current roles.

 The Marrakesh Agreement that established the WTO in 1995 does not give a detailed description of the director-general role.
 The responsibilities should be “exclusively international in character”.